Microsoft-Innovation-Center-Torino/CloudTech-16/BigData/HOL/HOL-HDIBatchAnalysisAndPowerBI.md

         LOCATION 'wasb://data@<storage account name>.blob.core.windows.net/input';
 	```

 	n.b.
-Update the last line in query and replace <storage account name> with the storage account you created in Hands on Lab 1.
+Update the last line in query and replace <storage account name> with the storage account you created before or provided by the speaker.

 2. Click the Submit button to execute the query.